Penalty rates & allowances

 Find information about penalty rates and allowances in your award by selecting from the list below.

-If you're covered by a registered agreement, check the terms of your agreement for information.
 To find a registered agreement, go to the Fair Work Commission website .

 - Building, construction and on-site trades